The Truth About Lower Back Pain From Deadlifts

 Deadlifting And Your Lower Back

-You see, for many guys, having a sore lower back after deadlifting just kind of goes with the territory.
+You see, for many people, having a sore lower back after deadlifting just kind of goes with the territory.

-Indeed, if you do a Google search for “lower back pain deadlifts”, you’ll find lots of guys talking about this very topic.
+Indeed, if you do a Google search for “lower back pain deadlifts”, you’ll find lots of people talking about this very topic.